jofraley/Hacking_JavaScript/labs/jsapi/buffer_with_geometry_engine/lab.md

               GraphicsLayer, FeatureLayer, Graphic, SimpleFillSymbol, geometryEngineAsync) {
   ```

-3. Add the Styled Rail Stops and a Graphics Layer to display the calculated buffers.
+3. Add the Styled Metro Stops and a Graphics Layer to display the calculated buffers.
 Optionally modify the map to initialize at zoom level `12` to see the half-mile buffers more easily:

   ```javascript
     ...